Complaints of Khakheperraseneb

 The "Complaints of Khakheperraseneb", also called the "Lamentations of Khakheperraseneb", is an ancient Egyptian text.
 Our earliest extant copy of the work is likely dated between 1800 and 1650 BCE.
 Its outer bound is 1250 since writing tablets of this sort disappear from the archaeological record by that time but the style of script suggests a date much earlier by a margin of at least several centuries.
-It pairs with other literature of the second Egyptian Dark Age, and shows a particular affinity with the Ipuwer Papyrus whose descriptions of current events have often been compared with the Biblical Exodus.
+It pairs with other literature of the second Egyptian Dark Age, and shows a particular affinity with the Ipuwer Papyrus.